hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 The options are:

 * `client_device` - (Optional) Indicates whether the device should be backed by remote client device.
-Conflicts with datastore_id and path.
+Conflicts with `datastore_id` and `path`.
 * `datastore_id` - (Optional) The datastore ID that the ISO is located in.
   Requried for using a datastore ISO.
-Conflicts with client_device.
+Conflicts with `client_device`.
 * `path` - (Optional) The path to the ISO file.
 Requried for using a datastore ISO.
-Conflicts with client_device.
+Conflicts with `client_device`.

--> **NOTE:** Either client_device (for a remote backed CDROM) or datastore_id and path (for a datastore ISO backed CDROM) are required.
+~> **NOTE:** Either `client_device` (for a remote backed CDROM) or `datastore_id` and path (for a datastore ISO backed CDROM) are required.

+~> **NOTE:** Some CDROM drive types are currently unsupported by this resource, such as pass-through devices.
+If these drives are present in a cloned template, or added outside of Terraform, they will have their configurations corrected to that of the defined device, or removed if no `cdrom` sub-resource is present.

 ### Virtual device computed options